System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Data-Driven modeling

 Despite the modifications introduced in the previous section, the models continue to exhibit inherent limitations, notably the challenge of accurately obtaining all necessary parameters through direct measurement as well as the computational requirements associated with numerical stiffness.
 To overcome these limitations, data-driven methods are increasingly utilized for vehicle modeling because they can learn complex behaviors directly from data, offering faster inference and adaptability to unmodelled dynamics.

 Firstly, we discuss identification of the white-box models via data-driven optimization.

-Secondly, black-box approaches using multilayer perceptrons (MLPs) are investigated.
-We will show that these models are capable of capturing complex nonlinearities but suffer from limited physical interpretability and sensitivity to data quality, which complicates reliable online adaptation.
-Technical details for the implementation are reported in Appendix \ref{app:mlp}.
+Secondly, black-box approaches using MLPs are investigated.
+We show that these models are capable of capturing complex nonlinearities but suffer from limited physical interpretability and sensitivity to data quality, which complicates reliable online adaptation\preprintswitch{\footnotemark[\value{fnfullversion}]}{.
+Technical details for the implementation are reported in Appendix~\ref{app:mlp}}.

 Eventually, grey-box methods are employed to merge the advantages of both approaches.
-By incorporating physical knowledge within a kinematic bicycle framework through Sparse Identification of Nonlinear Dynamical Systems (SINDy), an explicit and interpretable model structure is obtained.
+By incorporating physical knowledge within a kinematic bicycle framework through SINDy, an explicit and interpretable model structure is obtained.
 Finally, we propose a hybrid residual modeling approach that combines the strengths of physics-based models and neural networks, enhancing prediction accuracy while preserving interpretability.

 In all modeling approaches the training objective involves minimizing the Normalized Mean Squared Error (NMSE)

 with generic predicted sequence $\hat{\bm q} = \big\{ \hat{\bm q_k} \big\}_{k=1}^N, \; \hat{\bm q_k} \in \mathbb{R}^n$, measured sequence $\bm q = \big\{ \bm q_k \big\}_{k=1}^N, \; \bm q_k \in \mathbb{R}^n$ and diagonal normalization matrix $\bm W \in \mathbb{R}^{n \times n}$ to ensure consistent and comparable evaluation of prediction accuracy across models.
 The two sequences will be specified when discussing the individual identification methods.